kolenaIO/kolena/docs/dataset/core-concepts/dataset.md

 - **Role in Data Ingestion**: Datapoints play a central role in the data ingestion process.
 They are represented in a DataFrame structure with special treatment for certain columns like `locator` and `text`.

 - **Extension of Data Classes**: Datapoints extend data classes, allowing for flexibility and customization.
-For instance, they can include annotation objects like `List[BoundingBox]`, and these objects can be further extended as needed.
+For instance, they can include annotation objects like [`BoundingBox`][kolena.annotation.BoundingBox], and these objects can be further extended as needed.

 In essence, datapoints in this context are versatile, immutable data units that are exclusively associated with a specific dataset, playing a crucial role in model evaluation by encapsulating various types of data and annotations within a unified object structure.